 Mark Sayers is the Senior Leader of Red Church, and the co-founder of Über Ministries.
 He is particularly interested in the intersection between Christianity and the culture of the West.
-Mark is the author of The Trouble With Paris: Following Jesus in a World of Plastic Promises, The Vertical Self: How Biblical Faith Can Help Us Discover Who We Are In An Age of Self Obsession, The Road Trip that Changed the World: The Unlikely Theory that will Change How You View Culture, the Church, and, Most Importantly, Yourself and Facing Leviathan: Leadership, Influence, and Creating in a Cultural Storm.
+Mark is the author of several books including Facing Leviathan: Leadership, Influence, and Creating in a Cultural Storm, Disappearing Church: From Cultural Relevance to Gospel Resilience, and Reappearing Church: The Hope for Renewal in the Rise of Our Post-Christian Culture.
 Mark lives in Melbourne, Australia with his wife Trudi, daughter Grace, and twin boys Hudson and Billy.

 1) What does “I believe; help my unbelief” mean to you?

 I find this verse a wonderfully human utterance.
 It is not a philosophical statement written in a dusty academic book, but rather a live statement that emerges from the heart of a father who wishes to see his son’s torment end.
 It is a desire for faith that emerges from a flesh and blood man, just like me, who is filled with reason, emotion and desire.
 A man who wishes for faith, but who acknowledges the desert of unbelief within him.
 The beauty of this verse is that it is spoken in the presence of the Christ who has come to conquer such unbelief.